um-isntagoodusername/Walking_Potato/README.md

 # Walking Potato
-Animation of a walking potato.
+ASCII animation of a walking potato using python.